Lolens/showcaser/README.md

 ```
 "hideVerifiedTooltipLine": false
 ```
-Screen classes may be put here to disable sharing from them.
-Screen classes are printed in debug.log upon sharing.
+Screen class may be put here to disable sharing from it.
+Screen class that player is trying to share resource from is printed in debug.log upon sharing.
 This parameter bans specified class exactly
 ```
 blacklistedClassesExact": []
 ```